Education Abroad Scholarships

 - Dr. George De Feis, Assistant Professor of Business Studies, Managment

-- Dr. Ana Edmondson, Director Student Transition Programs
+- Dr. Ana Edmondson, Assistance Vice President for Student Transitions, Access, and Retention Programs

 - Dr. Christian Ehiobuche, Assistant Professor of Business Studies, Management Healthcare Administration

 - Dr. Daniel Ki, Assistant Professor of Chemistry